 What is HAES?

 HAES stands for health at every size.
-Health at every size is an interdisciplinary movement of healthcare providers, researchers, mental health providers, dietitians, and coaches/physical therapists/personal trainers (and more) who are rejecting the oversimplistic fat = unhealthy narrative that many professionals cling to despite a mountain of evidence to the contrary.
+Health at every size is an interdisciplinary movement of professionals seeking a more nuanced understanding of body size.

 Health at every size providers affirm that weight is just one part of a massive number of factors that shape health.
 In line with countless emerging research studies, Health at Every Size affirms that it’s our genetics and or ZIP Code- far more than our body size- that predicts how much health we enjoy throughout our lifespan.
 (If you haven’t already heard the phrase social determinants of health, read up via the CDC’s website.)